celadari/json-logic-scala/docs/_posts/serializer-define-custom-type.md

 You may want to serialize more Types than those predefined by the library.
 For example, you may want to serialize a custom class you have implemented.

-**Json Logic Scala relies on the Play-Json library** You may need to read the Play-Json documentation (or at least understand the following classes/traits `JsValue`, `JsObject`).

 ## What is a Marshaller ?

 A marshaller is an object that converts a value from a Json-Logic-Typed (leaf node in syntax tree) into a Scala data type.

-A marshaller is defined by trait `Marshaller` and must implement method
+A marshaller is defined by trait `Marshaller` and must implement the method:

 ```scala
 def marshal(value: Any): JsValue